LibbyWin/student/README.md

 - This project has been hosting on Heroku.
 This is due to Heroku allowing for python to be uesd within the project.

 ## Testing

-what web applications did you test them on what mobile sizes did you test ? any issues? test your files online - w3c html validator vocab and spell check! use 'am i responsive' web tool did anything fail? why did it fail?

 1. When connecting my site to Heroku, there was an unknown error which meant that the site couldnt be previewed.
 After a few hours of testing and trying to figure out the problem I repushed my work to github, made Heroku the master branch again after disconnecting it.
 After reloading all my data